ARM-software/CMSIS-NN/Tests/UnitTest/README.md

 ## Getting started

+Note that CMSIS-NN has a dependency to [CMSIS](https://github.com/ARM-software/CMSIS_5) project.

 ### Using Arm Mbed OS supported hardware

 Connect any HW (e.g. NUCLEO_F746ZG) that is supported by Arm Mbed OS.
 Multiple boards are supported.
 If all requirements are satisfied you can just run: